Presiding bishop: Church of God in Christ

 The current presiding bishop of the Church Of God In Christ is Bishop J. Drew Sheard, pastor of Greater Emmanuel Institutional Church Of God In Christ located in Detroit, Michigan.
 The Presiding Bishop is elected every four years by the COGIC General Assembly and Board of Bishops, along with eleven other Bishops who are in charge of executing and overseeing the religious, civil, and economic bylaws and ministries of the denomination, and who work alongside the delegates of the General Assembly and Board of Bishops to provide administration over the denomination.
-As a result of the 2020 global COVID-19 pandemic, the Quadrennial Election (usually held before the church's Holy Convocation) was postponed till 2021, where Sheard was elected.
+As a result of the 2020 global COVID-19 pandemic, the Quadrennial Election (usually held before the church's Holy Convocation) was postponed until 2021, where Sheard was elected.